yiningfan1993/platform-docs-Mapping-Entry/source/OrderList.rst

 #.
 A list of standard product packages are listed on top of the catetitles.
 Users can select one or multiple and corresponding catetiles will be automatically selected in the catetitle list below.
 #.
 Select Catetitle: by clicking on the checkbox next to each Catetitle

-    * Catetitles are categorized into 3 different Categories:
+    * Catetitles are categorized into 4 different Categories:

         * **Raster**: include DSM and orthomosaic data generated through production pipeline
         * **2D Landcover**: includes building, road, manmade and natural landcover features; height attribute can be selected to construct 3D landcover data
         * **Advanced Transportation**: includes different types of transportation related centerlines, polygons, points and other transportation features that can be used for guiding and navigation
         * **Non-Standard**: features that are not derived through modeling.
-Features have neem categorized into centerlines, road lines, polygons, and signs.
+These features have been categorized into centerlines, road lines, polygons, and signs.

             * users can also define new categories by clicking on :guilabel:`+ Add Category` button.
 In the pop-up window, category name, geometry tyoe, definition, image example, and annotate rules are required to create this new category.